Q: Why doesn’t my department or office appear on the map?

 Q: Why doesn’t a building appear in the search index?
 It's owned by the university and/or it's private property leased to the university and occupied by a campus unit.

 A: Some campus buildings, including utility and telecommunications buildings, some laboratory animal holding facilities and some research facilities do not appear per campus policy.
-Faculty and staff that have reasons why a building should or should not be viewed by the public should review the campus policy and then contact Public Affairs.
+Faculty and staff that have reasons why a building should or should not be viewed by the public should review the campus policy and then contact StratCom.

 Q: Something isn’t right on the base map.
 Why don’t you just call Google and make them change it?